SilverSneakers & Medicare

 The Importance of Senior Exercise

 It’s never too late to start exercising.
 Active lifestyles are important for maintaining health as well as quality of life.
 Moreover, exercise can benefit older adults mentally as well as physically.
 Moderate exercise can help alleviate stress and potentially reduce feelings of depression.
 Additionally, regular exercise may be able to improve mental function.
 Some studies have found regular exercise contributes to improvements when quickly shifting between tasks as well as planning an activity.
-Furthermore, doctors recommend weight-bearing, flexibility,and resistance exercise for those who suffer from osteoporosis.
+Furthermore, doctors recommend weight-bearing, flexibility, and resistance exercises for those who suffer from osteoporosis.

 With respect to SilverSneakers, regular participation in the program has been documented to help older adults increase strength, balance, and endurance.